RaindropGS: A Benchmark for 3D Gaussian Splatting under Raindrop Conditions: Introduction

 \section{Introduction}

-3D Gaussian Splatting (3DGS) in raindrop-affected scenes presents significant challenges, as adherent raindrops on camera lenses cause severe occlusions and optical distortions~\cite{li2024derainnerf, liu2025deraings, qian2024weathergs}.
-These artifacts disrupt image correspondence, degrade the quality of camera pose estimation and point cloud initialization~\cite{zhu2023occlusion, lin2025geocomplete}, both of which are essential for achieving reliable 3DGS reconstruction under raindrop-affected inputs.
-Moreover, the presence of raindrops varies across views, blurring images by changing the camera focal plane~\cite{you2013adherent}, introducing multi-view inconsistencies that further hinder reconstruction fidelity~\cite{petrovska2025seeing}.
+3D Gaussian Splatting (3DGS) in raindrop-contaminated scenes presents significant challenges~\cite{dai2025rainygs, petrovska2025impact,li2024dual}, as adherent raindrops on camera lenses cause severe occlusions and optical distortions~\cite{li2024derainnerf, liu2025deraings, qian2024weathergs, chang2024uav, yu2024mip}.
+These artifacts disrupt image correspondence, degrade the quality of camera pose estimation and point cloud initialization~\cite{zhu2023occlusion, kotovenko2025edgs, niu2025hgsloc, wang2024real}, both of which are essential for successful 3DGS reconstruction.
+Moreover, the presence of raindrops varies across views, blurring images by changing the camera focal plane~\cite{you2013adherent, li2024dual, li2025ntire, you2013adherent, you2015adherent}, introducing multi-view inconsistencies that further hinder reconstruction fidelity~\cite{petrovska2025seeing, lyu2024rainyscape}.

 Several recent methods~\cite{li2024derainnerf, liu2025deraings, qian2024weathergs} have explored 3D Gaussian Splatting under raindrop scenarios and demonstrated promising results on synthetic datasets.
 However, such evaluation settings are overly idealized and fail to capture the complexity and diversity of real-world conditions.
 To be specific, these methods typically assume the raindrop inputs are constrained images, where a clear details of both raindrops shape and background scenes, a good camera pose and point cloud initialization.
-However, acquiring such information from real-world raindrop-affected images is challenging~\cite{huang20253r,zhang2024GS-W}.
+However, acquiring such information from real-world raindrop-affected images is challenging~\cite{huang20253r,zhang2024GS-W, pan2025liberated}.
 Inaccuracies in pose estimation and point cloud initialization can significantly degrade the quality of subsequent 3DGS reconstruction~\cite{wang2024pfgs,fu2024colmapfree,huang20253r}.
 Furthermore, the substantial domain gap between synthetic and real raindrops raises concerns about generalization.
 Methods validated on synthetic datasets often fail to perform well when applied to real-world scenes.
-As illustrated in Figure~\ref{fig:fig_main} (a-c), these synthetic datasets are valuable but exhibit limitations, such as the same raindrop shape and position across different views.